- Performance Calendar

 "Prokofiev and Shostakovich Strolling in Moscow”

-Get to Know Jean-Michel:
+Get to Know Jean-Michel and Dana:

 The eminent French cellist Jean-Michel Fonteneau has performed and taught around the world.
 As a soloist and chamber musician, he has appeared throughout Europe, Asia, Africa, and North and South America.
 He has served as a professor of cello and chamber music at the San Francisco Conservatory for the past two decades, in addition to performing and teaching annually at Yellow Barn.